raghavbobburi15/FlaskProject/README.md

 ## Minimum Viable (Take Home) Project

 The dashboard should allow the user to plot each of these four series (Temperature, pH, Distilled Oxygen, and Pressure) over time.

-### How you'll be evaluated

-1) Does your package install successfully?
-2) Can your dashboard be viewed at http://localhost:8888/, does it fulfill the MVP specification, and does it look good?
-3) Is your code high quality, e.g. does it follow PEP8, is it fully type annotated, are there comments?
-4) Bonus features.
+Dashboard be viewed at http://localhost:8888/ .

 ### Bonus features

 Please do not work on these features until you've successfully completed the MVP, and haven't run out of time.

-1) Can you allow the user to select the time window?
+1) User to select the time window?
-2) Can you add a button to refresh the data without refreshing the page, or auto-refresh the page for the user?
+2) button to refresh the data without refreshing the page, or auto-refresh the page for the user?
-3) Can you add a "Download as csv" button?
+3) "Download as csv" button?

-## Submission Instructions

-Please submit your project at this [Google Form](https://forms.gle/z1zAA5MdqsC4tFpH7) by 8am EDT Tuesday, May 2nd, 2023.

-## Proprietary & Confidential

-Please note that this project and the accompanying dataset is proprietary and confidential to Ark Biotech Inc. We ask that you keep these project materials private.
-For example, please do not post this information or your solution to publicly available websites like GitHub or Google Drive.